 What anchovies Carrefour offers

-Carrefour has notably expanded its anchovy section in recent years, reflecting the growing interest of Spanish consumers in this product.
+Carrefour has significantly expanded its anchovy section in recent years, reflecting the growing interest of Spanish consumers in this product.
 Its catalog includes several categories:

-De Nuestra Tierra range and selection: Within its premium lines, Carrefour offers higher quality anchovies, sometimes with protected geographical indications or from specific Cantabrian canneries.
+De Nuestra Tierra and selection range: Within its premium lines, Carrefour offers higher quality anchovies, sometimes with protected geographical indication or from specific canneries in the Cantabrian Sea.

 Available formats:

-- Small cans (30-50g): The best-selling format, perfect for a single serving or a tapa.
+- Small cans (30-50g): The best-selling format, perfect for an individual portion or a tapa.

 - Medium cans (80-100g): For families or more generous use.

 - Glass jars: Allow you to see the product before buying.
-Available from some premium brands.
+Available in some premium brands.

-- Salted anchovies: Less common but available format: whole anchovies in salt that require cleaning.
+- Salted anchovies: Less common format but available: whole anchovies in salt that require cleaning.

 Carrefour's strengths in anchovies